learn-co-curriculum/dsc-filtering-v2-4/README.md

 **Important:** Note that we *didn't specify* the "id" column name or value.
 Since we created the `cats` table with an "id" column whose type is `INTEGER PRIMARY KEY`, we don't have to specify the id column values when we insert data.
 Primary Key columns are auto-incrementing.
 As long as you have defined an id column with a data type of `INTEGER PRIMARY KEY`, a newly inserted row's id column will be automatically given the correct value.

 Let's add a few more cats to our table.
+This time we'll do this via our text editor.
 Create a file, `01_insert_cats_into_cats_table.sql`.
 Use several `INSERT INTO` statements to insert the following cats into the table:

 |id |name| age| breed|
 |---|----|----|------|
 |  1 | "Lil' Bub" | 5 | American Shorthair|
 |  2  | "Hannah" | 1 | Tabby|

-Each `INSERT INTO` statement gets it's own line in the `.sql` file in your text editor.
+Each `INSERT INTO` statement gets i's own line in the `.sql` file in your text editor.
 Each line needs to end with a `;`.
 Run the file with the following code in your terminal:

 ```bash
 sqlite3 pets_database.db < 01_insert_cats_into_cats_table.sql